Compact Oregon grape

 - Is Compact Oregon grape good for the Colorado Front Range?

-- Yes.
-Compact Oregon grape is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Compact Oregon grape is a well-suited shrub for Colorado's Front Range.

 - How big does Compact Oregon grape get?